2013 Rugby League World Cup qualifying: Qualified teams

-Continental qualifying

-Atlantic
+Atlantic qualifying

 The Atlantic qualifying group involved the USA, Jamaica and South Africa.
 The Atlantic qualifiers were held at Campbell's Field, New Jersey.
 USA won the group and qualified for the World Cup.

-Europe
+European qualifying

 The European qualifying group involved Russia, Italy, Serbia and Lebanon.
 Both Italy and Lebanon remained unbeaten, recording two wins and a draw each.
 However, Italy topped the group as a result of points difference and therefore qualified for the World Cup.